• Noah Randolph-Flagg

 MS student

-I am a graduate student at the University of Kentucky working on an MS. My current research focuses on habitability and fluid flow within fault zones.
+I am a graduate student at the University of Kentucky.
+My research focuses on habitability and fluid flow within fault zones.
 I also work with middle and high school students teaching earth and space sciences.
 I am a KY native who enjoys hiking, playing tennis, and reading several fiction genres.

 BA, University of Kentucky